astralfrontier/breathtakingcomics.games/src/world/armiger.md

 - The sword is the physical manifestation of a universal cosmic truth.
 It cannot be broken or taken away by mortal forces.
 - A worthy wielder can teleport the sword to themselves, or themselves to the sword, at will.
 - The sword is a tool of rulership.
 It gives a worthy wielder the power to uphold justice and fight evil.
-- The sword can bend fate or manipulate reality.
-The wielder must simply demonstrate the courage to face a challenge, and the sword does the rest.
+- The sword can bend fate or manipulate reality to even the playing field between wielders and their enemies, but the wielder's courage and skill is still needed to prevail.
 - The sword's powers are not under the wielder's full control, but learning more about what the sword represents will unlock new powers or more control.

 > "I'm not carrying the real Excalibur.
 This sword here is more like a shadow, or echo, or reflection of the true sword.